 Japan has attracted many visitors thanks to its unique culture, friendly people, and impressive natural scenery.
 This country also has “unwritten rules, which are the etiquette and customs that you should know.

-Before traveling to Japan, you should keep in mind what you are not allowed to do in this country.
+Before traveling to Japan, you should keep in mind Japanese etiquette and customs.